 This will help you to figure out your timing for the morning rush.
 You might even be surprised about how it probably only takes you a couple of extra minutes, compared to driving.
 And, it’s faster than walking – it’s always nice to save time in the morning!

-Pick up kids along your route, if possible, and you can all ride together.
-Kids love having other buddies who bike!
-It validates what they’re doing and it’s just fun.
+Meet children at designated spots along a designated route, like a bus but on bikes.
+You can all ride together!.
+Kids love having other buddies who bike, it validates what they’re doing and it’s just plain fun.

-If you need help figuring out what your options are for carrying kids that are too small to ride on their own, yet, check out my blog posts on biking with babies: Part 1 (Babies) and Part 2 (Toddlers).
+If you need help figuring out what your options are for carrying kids that are too small to ride on their own, yet, check out my blog posts on biking with babies: Part 1 (Babies) and Part 2 (Toddlers), as well as this overview on many ways to carry kids by bike.